Skip to main content

 Autoimmune conditions

 Autoimmune conditions develop when the immune system mistakenly attacks healthy cells in the body.
 Some of these conditions affect the joints and can cause severe joint pain.
-Two common autoimmune conditions that impact the joint are rheumatoid arthritis and psoriatic arthritis.
-If you’re experiencing new joint pain, swelling, or redness while taking Mounjaro, see your healthcare professional.
+Two common autoimmune conditions that affect the joints are rheumatoid arthritis and psoriatic arthritis.
+If you’re experiencing new joint pain, swelling, or redness while taking Mounjaro, see a healthcare professional.
 It could be due to a new arthritis condition.

 Medications